Website Privacy Statement

 The University’s Information Security Policy sets out our requirements for confidentiality, integrity and availability of information accessed through Information Technology facilities.

 The University is committed to protecting your privacy and processing personal information fairly and lawfully in compliance with applicable legislation.
 The collection of personal information by the University is governed by the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic) (together, Privacy Laws).
-The University is also considered to be a data controller for the purposes of the EU General Data Protection Regulation 2016/679 (GDPR) in relation to the collection of personal information from individuals located in the EU.
+The University is also considered to be a data controller for the purposes of the EU General Data Protection Regulation 2016/679 (GDPR) in relation to the collection of personal information from individuals located in the EU, while conducting certain activities.

 This privacy statement does not apply to external websites that are linked to the University’s site.
 The University is not responsible for the privacy practices or content of external websites.